 The Value Fund returned 4.66% in the quarter compared with 4.93% for the S&P 500 Index and 3.78% for the Lipper Large-Cap Value Funds Index.
 For the 12 months ended December 31, 2014, the fund returned 13.37% versus 13.69% for the S&P 500 Index and 11.01% for the Lipper Large-Cap Value Funds Index.
 The fund's average annual total returns were 13.37%, 16.14%, and 8.40% for the 1-, 5-, and 10-year periods, respectively, as of December 31, 2014.
 The fund's expense ratio was 0.84% as of its fiscal year ended December 31, 2013.

 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 Sector allocations stayed broadly unchanged from the previous quarter.
-Financials and utilities represented the largest overweight sectors at the end of June.
-Financials stocks have rebounded strongly from the 2008-2009 crisis, but we believe that valuations of select companies still appear reasonable on a normalized earnings basis and that the sector provides good leverage to the improving economy.
+Financials and utilities represented the largest overweight sectors at the end of September.
+Financial stocks have rebounded strongly from the 2008-2009 crisis, but we believe that valuations of select companies still appear reasonable on a normalized earnings basis and that the sector provides good leverage to the improving economy.
 In health care, the portfolio's largest exposure is to the pharmaceuticals industry, where companies generate strong cash flow and offer attractive dividend yields.
 We reduced utilities exposure over the quarter as yield-seeking investors drove up valuations.
-Information technology and consumer discretionary, remain the largest underweight sectors.
+Information technology and consumer discretionary, respectively, remain the largest underweight sectors.
 We reduced consumer discretionary exposure as a result of selling some auto-related names.